postgrid/book-club/ddia/README.md

 ## Schedule

+### Week 5 (Oct 17 - Oct 24)

+Read up until "The Merits of Schemas" on page 127.

+#### Exercises

+1. Read a CSV file and convert it into a custom column-oriented binary format.

+The CSV file itself won't have any schema.
+The column-oriented format must be set up such that one can quickly figure out the AVG of the "Sales" column or something (without loading up all the data into memory).

+**Bonus** Convert back from column-oriented format to CSV.

+**Bonus 2** Write a CLI that does queries on your column file.

+2. For columns which have values with low-cardinality (the set of values you see in the file is less than some percentage of the total row count) employ bitmap compression as described on page 97 and 98.

+3. Write a function that can generate a data cube from your column-oriented file.
+See page 102 for an example of a data cube.

+The idea here is to write a function that loads your column file, takes in another function that processes these columns and generates a new column file with preprocessed information.
+Up to you how you want to implement it.

 ### Week 4 (Oct 10 - Oct 17)

 Use this week to catch up on any missed reading/exercises/bonuses from last week.